Skip to main content

 • Employer outreach and support.
 Providing education and outreach to local employers and staffing agencies to support the needs of formerly incarcerated individuals.

-J-RISE will be implemented in three jurisdictions: Cook County, IL; Baton Rouge, LA; and New Orleans, LA.
+J-RISE will be implemented in three jurisdictions: Cook County, Illinois; Baton Rouge, Louisiana; and New Orleans, Louisiana.

 Result

-The goal of this project is to learn more about the benefits of the bundled interventions and to understand how they can be implemented successfully in a variety of contexts.
+This project's goal is to learn more about the benefits of the bundled interventions and to understand how they can be implemented successfully in various contexts.
 We anticipate results in 2027.

 Project Leads